arazmj/gerdu/README.md

 It also supports for weak reference type of cache where the cache consumes as much memory as the garbage collector allows it to use.
 <br/>

-You can enable [gRPC](https://grpc.io), HTTP and [memcached](https://memcached.org) and enjoy taking advantage of both protocols simultaneously.
+You can enable [gRPC](https://grpc.io), HTTP and [memcached](https://memcached.org) and enjoy taking advantage of all protocols simultaneously.

 ## Build
 ```Bash